 This mirrors your current relationship with electricity through a low monthly payment.
 The low monthly payments mean you’ll save thousands over the life of the system, compared to what you would have paid the utility for electricity.

 SunCommon partners with Vermont’s New England Federal Credit Union to offer a discounted Solar Loan with no upfront costs and quick approval.
 And since it doesn’t require home equity, so you can hold on to that for retirement or the kids’ college or whatever.
 Find out more here.

 Some people have available cash and want to be done with monthly electricity payments, while harnessing the federal income tax credit that pays 30% of the entire project cost and the state solar cash rebate which can pay another 15% of the cost.

 It’s our job at SunCommon to help determine the best way for you to save money by going solar.
-We’ve helped hundreds of Vermonters get on the patch to solar, and look forward to working with you to design the solar system and financing that’s just right for you.
+We’ve helped over 500 Vermonters get on the path to solar, and look forward to working with you to design the solar system and financing that’s just right for you.

 Get Started How to Go Solar

 * The estimated savings calculation is based on an average Vermont home which uses just under 600 kWh per month and we assume electric rates will only rise 3.5% annually.